cengmylmz/YoutubePlayListDuration/README.md

 # YoutubePlayListDuration
-Calculate duration of Youtube playlist
+Calculate duration of Youtube playlist \n
 Add code like snippet to Chrome Borwser

 Open the DevTools